Akarsh1/Dance-Forms-Classification-/README.md

 4. Next, the target categories to be classified are encoded.
 5. Train/Test Split Approach with stratified parameter is used to split training and validation data.
 6. Xception Pre-trained CNN model is used for training the data since, it provides robust results.
 The model outputs a validation accuracy of 82%.
-7. Hyper-Parameterization technique is used to improve the model's accuracy using RandomSearchCV and Keras-Tuner.
+7. Hyper-Parameterization technique is used to improve the model's accuracy and tune the hyper-parameters using RandomSearchCV and Keras-Tuner.
 The validation accuracy of the Model increases to about 86.4%
 8. Finally, the best model is used for making the prediction.